TheDataGeek/TheDataGeek/README.md

 # Hi, I'm Tri 👋

 Former media and finance guy who realized the models were the interesting part.
-Now I build them using analytics, machine learning, and cloud data infrastructure and data pipelines.

-Former media and finance guy who realized the models were the interesting part.
 Now I build them — analytics, machine learning, and cloud infrastructure and data pipelines.
 I bridge the gap between the data and the decision.